Rustic Mushroom & Kale Galette: A savoury meat-free pie for those of us who shy away from making pie

 - 5 tbsp ice water

 Start by making the dough.
 In a mixing bowl combine the all purpose flour, whole wheat flour, sugar and salt.
 Whisk to combine.
 Use a cheese grater to grate the cold butter into the flour.
 Using the tips of your fingers, work the butter into the flour until all of the butter pieces are coated.
-Create a well in the center of the bowl and add 4 tablespoons of ice water.
+Create a well in the centre of the bowl and add 4 tablespoons of ice water.
 Squeeze the ingredients together until it begins to form a raggedy dough (use the last tablespoon of water if needed).
 Knead the dough a few times until it all comes together smoothly.
 Form a ball, flatten the top and bottom and wrap the disk tightly with plastic wrap.
 Transfer to the fridge for a minimum of 1 hour to firm up.

 Preheat the oven to 350F degrees.
 Heat a large frying pan over medium-low heat and add two tablespoons of butter and the onions.
 Saute the onions for 10-12 minutes or until they begin to caramelize.
 Add the garlic and a pinch of salt and pepper to season.
 Saute for another 2-3 minutes or until the garlic is soft and fragrant.
 Remove from the frying pan and set aside in a medium bowl.
 Turn the heat up to medium-high and add the mushrooms to the pan.
 Break them apart and allow them to cook until they begin to brown and release some water.
 At this point, add 1 tablespoon of butter, and season the mushrooms with a pinch of salt, pepper and red chili flakes.
 Remove the mushrooms from the pan and add them to the bowl with your sauteed onions and garlic.
 Lastly, add your kale to the frying pan with 1 tbsp of water.
 Saute for 2-3 minutes or until the kale becomes bright green and wilted.
 Season with salt, pepper and a drizzle of olive oil.
 Remove from the pan and place in the bowl with the rest of your cooked ingredients.